8/8/2024

 Peter Salo

-Great, thanks and congrats on a nice quarter guys.
-I wanted to ask about Moxie, if you guys could maybe give us an update on the adoption of that platform and if you're still seeing the incremental case count growth or the ticket growth from customers using Moxie.
+Great.
+Thanks, and congrats on a nice quarter, guys.
+I wanted to ask about Moxie, if you guys could give us maybe an update on the adoption of that platform, and if you're still seeing the incremental case count growth or the ticket growth from customers using Moxie.
 I think previously it said one and a half more cases per customer.
 And then just lastly on that, is Moxie helping to drive any of the private label penetration as you do more suggestive selling through the app?

 speaker